-- zoning code violations, such as boats, RV’s or trailers parked in front of a residence or in the street for more than 72 hours
+- Zoning code violations, such as boars, RV’s or trailers parked in front of a residence or in the street for more than 72 hours.

 Compliance with the code is the key.
 A citation is typically issued when a violator cannot be contacted, a written or verbal warning is not obeyed, numerous violations are occurring, when a violator is not cooperating, or when a violation is repeated.
 The Village can also abate the nuisance and bill the property owner if cooperation is not received or lien the property.
 This can become very costly to the Village and passed on to the property owner.

-Code Enforcement can't see or catch everything.
-If you see what you believe is a violation, you can call the Village Hall and the complaint will be logged and turned over to code enforcement.
-If you wish to file a complaint outside of normal business hours, use the “Contact Us” tab on this website or use the "Service Request" button on the Village App.
+Code Enforcement can’t see or catch everything.
+If you see what you believe is a violation, you can call the Village Hall at 708-946-2261 and the complaint will be logged and turned over to code enforcement.